 This is a free experience for incoming first-year students of color, first-generation college students, and/or commuter students.
 The Summer Transition Weekend creates an environment where you can begin adjusting to a new setting while exploring key issues related to the transition to college life.
 Through this initiative, we create a space for identifying strategies, supports, and campus connections necessary for success.

 Be a voice for the community through these student organizations.
-Discover more opportunities on LUCONNECT.
+Discover more opportunities by visiting the Student Activities office.

 Men of Scholarship for Achievement, Inclusion, & Community (MOSAIC)